 States are required to write one- or three-year plans to describe SNAP-Ed programming.
 These plans are submitted to and approved by FNS prior to the start of the plan and updated annually to provide more detail and adjustments when necessary.
-You can view the FY18–20 WA SNAP-Ed Three-Year Plan here (.pdf).
+You can view the WA SNAP-ED FFY21-23 Three-Year Plan here.

-Washington State is currently operating in the third federal fiscal year (FFY20) of our current three-year plan.
-In addition to overseeing current programming, the SNAP-Ed Leadership Team—which consists of DSHS, Implementing Agencies from each of WA’s five regions, and three statewide initiatives—is leading development of the next three year plan (FFY21-23), taking into consideration existing programming, the needs assessment, and best practices for improving healthy eating and active living are being.
+Washington State is currently operating in the third federal fiscal year (FFY23) of our current three-year plan.
+In addition to overseeing current programming, the SNAP-Ed Leadership Team—which consists of DSHS, Implementing Agencies, and statewide initiatives—is leading development of the next three year plan (FFY24-26), taking into consideration existing programming, the needs assessment, and best practices for improving healthy eating and active living.

 The SNAP-Ed Toolkit, which contains a collection of evidence-based interventions used in SNAP-Ed across the country, is a great starting place for finding best practices for improving healthy eating and active living.

-In order to create a more cohesive plan at the state level, the SNAP-Ed LT is in the process of developing guiding principles, priorities and goals (.pdf) for providers to inform three-year planning.
+In order to create a more cohesive plan at the state level, the SNAP-Ed LT is in the process of developing guiding principles, priorities, and goals for providers to inform three-year planning.
 Check back here later for completed principles, priorities, and goals.